course-kit/guides/quick-start-part-1.md

 ![quick-start-1-12.png](assets/quick-start-1-12.png)

-Returning to the dashboard, refresh the page and you should now see the student status has gone from "PENDING" to "ACTIVE".
+Returning to the student tab of the dashboard, refresh the page and you should now see the student status has gone from "PENDING" to "ACTIVE".
 This means they now have an active enrollment in the specified course.

 ![quick-start-1-13.png](assets/quick-start-1-13.png)

 ## Logged in features

-Now that you’re logged in to your site, click around and you’ll see a variety of features you couldn’t see when you were logged out.
-For example, clicking on a lesson page you should see the lesson content!
+Now that you're logged in as a student, click around your site and you'll see a variety of features you couldn't see previously.
+Most notably, if you click a lesson page you should now be able to see the lesson content!

+All the lessons of the dummy courses have a test Vimeo video and some lorem ipsum text.
+In part 3 of the guide, we'll see how to customize these.

 ![quick-start-1-14.png](assets/quick-start-1-14.png)

-Go ahead and experiement with the site - play the video, complete the lessons, etc. Keep in mind all the content and site behavior can be customized.
+Go ahead and experiement with the site - play the video, complete the lessons, etc. And keep in mind all the content and site behavior can be customized by modifying the code of your template.
+If you're interested in how to do this, check out the [CourseKit JavaScript client](https://github.com/course-kit/client).

 ## Deploy to Netlify

-In the last section of this guide we’ll deploy the site to Netlify so it can be used by prospective students.
-We’ll first link your forked template to a Netlify site.
+In the last section of this guide we'll deploy the site to Netlify so it is publicly available for your students to use.

-To do this, kill your Netlify dev server (Ctrl + C) then run:
+We'll first link your forked template to a Netlify site.
+To do this, go back to the terminal and kill your Netlify dev server (Ctrl + C) then run:

 ```
 $ netlify init